memsql/memsql-perf-tools/docs/01_intro.md

 Uprobes have a similar interface to kprobes regarding the filesystem, but have a more complicated signature syntax.
-This syntax is exposed in different ways (e.g. compare Brendan Gregg's tool in the aforementioned article [5] to BCC's `argdist` [7]).
+This syntax is exposed in different ways (e.g. compare Brendan Gregg's tool in the aforementioned article [5] to BCC's `argdist` [7] and to the syntax in the uprobe documentation [6]).

 ### Static Tracepoints

-Kernel static tracepoints are a workaround for the few functions that are on the blacklist, and actually make tracing a lot easier.
+Kernel static tracepoints are a workaround for the few functions that are on the kprobes blacklist, and actually make tracing a lot easier.
 They are placed at strategic locations throughout the kernel and, unlike the kernel structure of function names and function calls, are stable.
-They look kind of like USDT probes, in that they have a sort of 'group', a 'name', and parameters you can access.
+They look kind of like USDT probes, in that they have a sort of 'group' (AKA 'provider' or subsystem), a 'name', and parameters you can access.
 Very useful.
 As of 4.7 you can attach BPF programs to them.
-See [8] and [9] and [10].
+See [8], [9] and [10].

 USDT
 --------------------------------------------------------------------------------

 "Userland Dynamic Tracing."
 A technique pioneered by DTrace to bring dynamic tracing to userland whereby a small macro is added to the source code at the probe point.
-Information is added to the ELF `.notes` section (which can be read with `readelf -n`) which contains information like the offset of each location of probe in the binary, where it's parameters are, etc.
+On the surface, it looks similar to kernel static tracepoint macros.
+Unlike kernel static tracepoints, USDT macros include a directive to the linker to include information in the ELF `.notes` section (which can be read with `readelf -n` or BCC's `tplist`) which contains information like the offset of each location of probe in the binary, where its parameters are, etc.

 There is SystemTap support for these as well (see below).